TommasoBianchi/GenericThreading/README.md

 # GenericThreading

 C# Generic Class for easily setting up multithreading in Unity Engine.
+Can be easily used also under vanilla C# just by replacting UnityAction by Action.

 # How to Use